typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/no-empty-interface.md

-# Disallows the declaration of empty interfaces.
+# Disallow the declaration of empty interfaces (no-empty-interface)

 An empty interface is equivalent to its supertype.
 If the interface does not implement a supertype, then the interface is equivalent to an empty object (`{}`).
 In both cases it can be omitted.